 Please note in your application if only one set of dates will work for your schedule.

-The southern area of Iceland is packed with natural wonders such as the famous (and well trodden) Blue Lagoon, Geysir, and Gulfoss... as well as off the beaten tracks of land that lead directly up to the tongues of Vatnajokull, Iceland's largest glacier.
+The Iceland is packed with natural wonders such as the famous (and well trodden) Blue Lagoon, Geysir, and Gulfoss... as well as off the beaten tracks of land that lead directly up to the tongues of Vatnajokull, Iceland's largest glacier.
 Crystal clear water breaks upon black basalt beaches and volcanic landscapes are softened with mounds of spongy green moss and lichen.
+The North is home to Basalt formations, wild waterfalls and meandering wildflower trails, sea-stacks and lonely beaches.
+Each year we explore a different area and our artists-in-residence get to experience a residency program like no-other.

 During our travels we will host lively discussions about the creative process and our individual practices, as well as spend studio time both at home and in the field for those individuals that are inspired to create.
 Family style meals will be prepared and we will be renting a van to take day trips out to the wilderness where we'll have plenty of time to explore and experience Iceland to it's fullest.